 How Are Implicit Biases Harmful?

-from education to employment, health care, housing, and criminal justice.
+Social scientists point to mounting evidence that implicit biases can lead to discriminatory actions in a wide range of human interactions, from education to employment, health care, housing, and criminal justice.
 When we look at some of the disproportionalities (i.e., the differences between a group's representation in the population at large and its over- or under-representation in specific areas) that have plagued us for so long, despite society's best intentions, it is hard to explain them.

 How Can We Mitigate Unconscious Biases?